nilocallen/nilocallen.github.io/_pages/about.md

 creating and defending resilient and secure networks and would love to try my hand as a network engineer or cyber security agent.

 I also love to be creative, and I do so these days by drumming for a band called Cellar Darts.
-Our first single is coming out soon!
+Our <a href="https://open.spotify.com/track/3by7mJaH793EiHkIzPijz4?si=1e1a98d8d0ba4da3" target="_blank">first single</a> is out now!
 This is what I've been pursuing in the time from my last classes until now.
 I've improved greatly and formed memories I'll always hold at our first concert on 4/01/23, but now I'm ready to juggle both my musical passion and my career interests.